entelect-incubator/.NET/Phase 2/Step 2/README.md

  The entity passed will be from the Test Data created earlier. i.e.  var entity = CustomerTestData.Customer;

  Next we will Unit Test the Database Call and test the result i.e await handler.SaveAsync(entity);

+ This is building on for what was done for TestStockDataAccess

 TestCustomerDataAccess.cs